I volunteered for different causes, when I was in the states including working for Occupational Therapy or O.T. as it is called.

 designed by Ed.

 With limited hand mobility, Something Ed made for someone who hade problems dialing the phone.
+Ed gave me all these things, in case I wanted to use them.

 My resume is at www.iwantToWork.ca